-There's a lot of talk in the law of attraction community about inspired action.
-What is it and how do you know when action is inspired or not?
+There's a lot of talk about inspired action in the law of attraction community.
+What is it, and how do you know when action is inspired or not?

-In today's blog post, I'm going to share what I have found to be true when it comes to inspired action and that it's the only kind of action you need to take.
+In today's blog post, I will share what I have found to be true regarding inspired action and that it's the only action you need to take.

 Inspired action vs. old-school action

-If you're into the law of attraction or just learning about it, I'm sure you've heard a lot about what role action takes when it comes to manifesting your dreams.
-I too was confused on it for a long time, mainly because everyone around me seemed confused on it.
+If you're into the law of attraction or just learning about it, I'm sure you've heard a lot about the role action plays in manifesting your dreams.
+I, too, was confused about this for a long time, mainly because everyone around me seemed confused about it.

-Lots of people put down The Secret for this very reason, because they believed the book and documentary made it look too good to be true and left out the "true" key to manifesting: action.
+Lots of people put down The Secret for this very reason: They believed the book and documentary made it look too good to be true and left out the "true" key to manifesting: action.

 A lot of people say that in order to manifest, you can't just visualize and expect something to show up.
 There HAS to be action, they say.
 And the way in which they say it infers the old mentality of nothing comes that easy.

 I'm here to say it does.
 It can.
-It doesn't have to be hard.
+It doesn't have to be complicated.
 You don't have to "work" for anything.
 Not in the sense they mean, anyway.
 So let's talk about this.

 How the law of attraction works

-No matter who you are or what you believe; if you're thinking about it, even on a subconscious level, that will be your life experience.
-Things will continually show up that prove your perception on life because you are attracting those things by the beliefs you're holding.
+No matter who you are or what you believe, if you think about a particular thing for long enough, even subconsciously, that will be your life experience.
+Things that prove your perception of life will continually show up because your beliefs attract those things.

 If you believe life is hard, then it will be.
 If you believe people aren't honest, then you'll attract circumstances that will reflect that back to you.
 If you believe money is really easy to make, you will have that experience.
 If you believe all the good men/women are taken, you will not be able to see any of the good men or women out there.
 Whatever religious beliefs you hold will be reflected back to you as truth.
 And so on and so forth.

 We are creators with our imaginations, beliefs, expectations, and desires.
-You don't have to believe in this for it to be working constantly in the background, just like gravity is holding you to the earth right now.
+You don't have to believe in this for it to work constantly in the background, just as gravity is holding you to the earth right now.

 If there is a desire you have that you'd like to manifest, then you will want to change your beliefs and thoughts to come into alignment with that desire.
 In your mind, see yourself living that experience and feel how it would feel to be there.
 Get rid of any beliefs you hold that would contradict that vision.